wandell/FISE-git/README.md

 I am trying this better-bibtex plugin.
 Download, go to Tools -> plugin, select the Gear and choose install from file. https://retorque.re/zotero-better-bibtex/installation/

 ## Quarto problems

-The _quarto.yml file has the supplemental files in 'appendices'.
-I would rather have them just be supplemental, and not show up in the TOC.

 I don't have wrapping around images or even scaling image sizes working yet.
 I see it in other books, but not working yet for me.